 Free Webinars and More on Hot Topics in Law and Business

-Berkeley Boosts is a monthly series of free webinars (with MCLE credit) and articles for legal practitioners and organizational leaders.
+Berkeley Boosts is a monthly series of free, hour long webinars (with MCLE credit) and articles for legal practitioners and organizational leaders.
 Berkeley Boosts content is carefully curated by the Berkeley Center for Law and Business and Berkeley Law Executive Education to ensure engaging discussions on subjects that matter.

 (exact dates and times to be announced and subject to change)

 To attend a specific Berkeley Boosts webinar, use the registration link(s) below.
 To receive periodic emails announcing future webinars, subscribe to our Berkeley Boosts email list.

 By registering for a Berkeley Boosts webinar or subscribing to our list, you agree to receive email communications from Berkeley Law based on the information collected.

 - July 2020 | TBD | Subscribe today to receive the registration link when it becomes available.

 Attorneys participating in the live, one-hour webinars can earn 1 hour of Mandatory Continuing Legal Education (MCLE) credit.

 Below is a list of past Berkeley Boosts webinars.
 To view any of them, you need access to our online archive, which is available to Berkeley Boosts subscribers.

 If you already subscribed, you were provided with the password via email.
 If you are not a subscriber, please join our email list today to obtain the password.